huggingface/diffusers/docs/source/en/api/pipelines/audioldm2.md

 _language model (LM)_ is used to auto-regressively predict eight new embedding vectors, conditional on the projected CLAP and Flan-T5 embeddings.
 The generated embedding vectors and Flan-T5 text embeddings are used as cross-attention conditioning in the LDM.
-The [UNet](TODO(SG)) of AudioLDM 2 is unique in the sense that it takes **two** cross-attention embeddings, as opposed to one cross-attention conditioning in most other LDMs.
+The [UNet](TODO(SG)) of AudioLDM 2 is unique in the sense that it takes **two** cross-attention embeddings, as opposed to one cross-attention conditioning, as in most other LDMs.

 The abstract of the paper is the following: